The Black Stone: Justin Geoffrey

-Lovecraft mentions Geoffrey in The Thing on the Doorstep, saying that he is a friend of Edward Derby, the protagonist of the tale.
-Lovecraft states in the story that Geoffry "died screaming in a madhouse in 1926 after a visit to a sinister, ill-regarded village in Hungary".
+Lovecraft mentions Geoffrey in "The Thing on the Doorstep", written in 1933, saying that he is a friend of Edward Derby, the protagonist of the tale.
+Lovecraft states in the story that Geoffrey "died screaming in a madhouse in 1926 after a visit to a sinister, ill-regarded village in Hungary".
 This is a detail invented by Lovecraft and not part of Howard's original story.